carterjbastian/blog/content/post/saved-macros.md

 I'm going to make a couple of assumptions in this post:

 * I assume that you have some knowledge of vim, vim commands, and vim macros.
 If that's not the case, I would highly recommend [Mastering Vim Quickly](https://jovicailic.org/mastering-vim-quickly/).
-* I assume that you have seen your `.vimrc` file before and know how to edit it.
+* I assume that you've seen your `.vimrc` file before and know how to edit it.
 If you haven't, I would highly recommend [Learn Vimscript the Hard Way](http://learnvimscriptthehardway.stevelosh.com/)
 * I assume that your vim setup already plays nicely[<sup>[4]](#FN4)</sup> with python (i.e. that you have filetype-dependent indenting on and that your filetype-dependent indentation indents python correctly).

 <br />
 # An Example Problem

-Let's consider a hypothetical.
-Consider a repository with two files:
+Let's consider a hypothetical repository with two files:
 ```bash
 > tree
 .